bzy-xyz/nuclearcraft-fission/README.md

 `x y z` dimensions of reactor (default 5x5x5).

-`fuelType` (2 - 53) is the index of the fuel type to optimise for (default LEU235O).
+`fuelType` (2 - ???) is the fuel to optimize for.

 `coolerRestrictions` (0 - 2):

-* 0: any passive or cryotheum active
+* 0: any
-* 1: passive only (default)
+* 1: types expected to be available early
-* 2: passive enderium or active cryotheum only

 `strategy` (0 - 2):